 At the appeal hearing at Sverdlovsk Regional Court on 16 December, however, Judge Tatyana Chirkova upheld the original ruling, "because the violation presents a significant threat to legally protected interests" and because it was already the lowest possible fine for a religious organisation.

 Prosecutors originally took the Administration to court over the discovery, during an "anti-extremism" inspection in July 2014, of 22 titles from the Federal List, including books, brochures, audio recordings and films on DVD.
-These materials, among which were "Fortress of a Muslim" and "Gardens of the Righteous" (neither of which advocate the violation of any human right), were allegedly kept on open shelves in the imam's office, lecture hall, and other rooms of the Ramazan mosque in Yekaterinburg.
+These materials, among which were "Fortress of a Muslim" and "Gardens of the Righteous", were allegedly kept on open shelves in the imam's office, lecture hall, and other rooms of the Ramazan mosque in Yekaterinburg.
 Judge Nataliya Nikolenko of the city's Chkalovsk District Court upheld the prosecutor's suit on 22 October 2014.

 The Chkalovsk District Prosecutor's Office also issued mosque imam Albert Bayazitov with a formal warning about the inadmissibility of "extremist" activity.

 "We overlooked them, we were careless," Mufti Ravil Mamleyev told IslamNews.ru news website on 13 September 2014, after learning that his organisation was to be prosecuted.
 He added that the various materials had been in the mosque for at least 15 years, and had been bought or given as gifts before the Federal List came into existence.